-Located in the American Southwest, two and a half hours east of Las Vegas, is one of Utah’s most spectacular scenic wonders; Zion National Park.
-Zion National Park, the southern most of Utah’s five “Mighty” national parks, is also the state’s most-visited park with over 3.6 million visitors in 2015, making it the nation’s 6th most-popular.
+Located in the American Southwest, two and a half hours east of Las Vegas is one of Utah’s most spectacular scenic wonders; Zion National Park.
+The park is the southernmost of Utah’s five “Mighty” national parks, is also the state’s most-visited park with over 3.6 million visitors in 2015, making it the nation’s 6th most popular.

 Fifteen miles long and up to a half-mile deep, Zion Canyon is the centerpiece of Zion National Park, a spectacular gorge cut through the Navajo sandstone by the Virgin River.
 Dramatic rock formations in ever-changing colors abound, from the steep-walled Narrows to the majestic and magisterial Court of the Patriarchs.
 Scenic drives feature countless vistas, but hiking the park’s many well-marked trails is the best way to experience this beautiful park’s hidden canyons and meet its diverse wildlife.

 Join Chimani on a virtual Auto Tour of Zion National Park:

 Entering Zion Canyon is a journey into the distant past, surrounding visitors with multicolored formations of 240-million-year-old rock as they plunge 2,000 feet down to a claustrophobic riverbed just 20 feet wide in places.